startupcodebr/v-currency-field/docs/config.md

 `suffix` | String | `v-text-field` suffix that could be currency code (for example `USD`).
 `locale` | String | A [BCP 47](https://tools.ietf.org/html/bcp47) language tag (for example `en` or `pt-BR`).
 The locale define grouping symbol (`decimal` and `thousands`).
 Default is `undefined` (use the runtime's default locale).
 `auto-decimal-mode` | Boolean | When `true` leave the formatted value untouched on focus.
 When `false` negligible decimal digits and the grouping symbol on focus.
 Default is `true`.
-`decimal-length` | Number | The number of displayed decimal digits.
+`decimal-length` | Number or Object | The number of displayed decimal digits.
 Default is `2`.
 Must be between 0 and 20.
+You can also pass an object {min, max} to use a decimal range (ranges are not available when using `auto-decimal-mode` or `value-as-integer`).
 `min` | Number | Minimum value.
 Default is `null` (no limitation).
 Must be less than `max`.
 `max` | Number | Maximum value.
 Default is `null` (no limitation).
 Must be greater than `min`.
 `default-value` | Number | Set a default value to field.
 Default is `0`.
 Can be setted to `null` to accept blank value.